Required configuration settings to establish the NetSuite connection

 - Transaction: Item Fulfillment (Edit)

-Add this permission, to enable the connector, to sync the item fulfillment data from NetSuite to Salesforce.
+Add this permission, to enable the integration app, to sync the item fulfillment data from NetSuite to Salesforce.
 Otherwise, you can ignore this permission.

 - Financial Sync Flow:

 - Transaction: Invoice (Edit)